JasonGoemaat/nexusforever-allinone/README.md

 I've heard that if you want to use a language other than English, you should first install English anyway to prevent some problems later.

-### AdminUI
+## AdminUI

-The AdminUI is very much a work in progress.
-If you wish to use it to examine some of the game data using the 'Explorer':
+The AdminUI is very much a work in progress, a sort of front-end.
+I may add more options for managing accounts and such. in the future.
+Right now I find it useful for examining the tables using 'Explorer' at the top.

+It connects to the api running in the WorldServer and only serves on localhost by default.
+You can change 'WorldServer.json' to make it listen on 0.0.0.0 instead of 127.0.0.1 to open it up to your network, but there there is currently no authentication setup for it so do that at your own risk.
+You need to change the address of the api in `AdminUi/src/lib/Api.ts` also.

 1. Make sure you have [NodeJS 22](https://nodejs.org/en/download/package-manager) installed
 2. Install [pnpm](https://pnpm.io/installation)